auth0/docs/articles/protocols/oidc/index.md

 ---
+url: /protocols/oidc
 title: OpenID Connect
-description: What is the OpenID Connect protocol and how it works
+description: Learn about the OpenID Connect (OIDC) protocol and how it works
 topics:
     - protocols
     - oidc